PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Preliminaries

-For the class of GNNs defined above, admitting the adjacency matrix $\rmA$ (or $\rmS$, or graph Laplacian $\rmL$, etc.) as the input introduces a structural vulnerability.
-Our proposed attack injects \emph{virtual nodes} with carefully chosen edge weights, aiming to modify the node-level embeddings $\rmZ$ and thereby degrading performance on the downstream task.
+\paragraph{Attack Goal} For the class of MPNNs defined above, admitting a form of the adjacency matrix (e.g., $\rmA$, $\rmS$, or graph Laplacian $\rmL$, etc.) as the input introduces a structural vulnerability.
+Our goal is to inject \emph{virtual nodes} with carefully chosen edge weights to maximally modify the final node-level embeddings $\rmZ$, and thereby degrade performance on downstream tasks.
 The attack is \emph{gradient-free} and requires no access to model parameters $\bTheta$.
 For node-level tasks, this makes the attack strictly black-box; for graph-level tasks, it relies on observing the intermediate output of $\gM^{agg}_{\bTheta_2}$, making it a \emph{restricted black-box} method overall.
-As shown in Section~\ref{sec:results}, this approach is effective across a variety of commonly used architectures, demonstrating that even limited adjacency perturbations can induce substantial changes in graph-level outputs.
+As seen in our experiments in Section~\ref{sec:experiments}, this approach is effective across various commonly used architectures, demonstrating that even limited adjacency perturbations can induce substantial changes in graph-level outputs.